KhartesViewer/khartes/README.md

 **Important step**: Check the `Step` settings in the TIFF loader dialog.
 These must all be set to 1, to ensure that you create a high-resolution data volume.
-If you previously had set the `Step` value to something different, you must set them all back to 1 now.
+If you had previously  set the `Step` values to something different, you must set them all back to 1 now.

 Move the TIFF loader box to the side, so you can see the data slices.
-Now zoom out, so that you can see your entire data volume (as mentioned before, this assumes that you are following the tutorial exactly, so that this data volume is a low-resolution version of the entire scroll.
+Now zoom out, so that you can see your entire data volume (as mentioned before, this assumes that you are following the tutorial exactly, so that this data volume is a low-resolution version of the entire scroll).

-There should be a box hugging the outside of the data volume, drawn in the color that is shown in the TIFF loader.
+There should be a box hugging the outside of the data volume, drawn in the "Volume color" shown in the TIFF loader.

 This colored box is interactive; you can drag its corners in order to specify the volume of interest that you want to load from the TIFF files.